How to Deal with Lost or Damaged Luggage

 Below are some tips on how to avoid lost bags at the airport.
 You will also learn how to go about compensation if your baggage is lost.

-Here are some quick packing tips you can follow before traveling, to avoid losing your belongings:
+Here are some tips you can follow before traveling, to avoid losing your belongings:

 Take a Non-Stop Flight